Mathiom/Framework-of-Oz/docs/metaboxes.md

 	'id'			=> #REQUIRED#,			//(STR) The metabox id, should be a slug 'label'			=> $oz->deslug(%id), 	//(STR) Metaboxes title
 	'post-types'	=> '*',					//(STR/ARR) List of post types, by id, to attach this metabox to.
 												//Strings should be comma separated and w/o spaces.
 												//* will show in all post types
-											//* + other post types will exclude those, eg '*,page,post' will show EVERYWHERE except pages and posts 'page'			=> '',					//The menupage ID to display on 'priority'		=> 'default',			//(STR) The priority.
+												//* + other post types will exclude those, eg '*,page,post' will show EVERYWHERE except pages and posts 'posts'			=> '',					//(INT/ARR) The list of comma separated post ID's to display this metabox on (note: post refers to any CPT, page, or post)
+												//If the id is negative, then the metabox will NOT show on that post
+												//If this is present, it will override 'post_types' as an ID can belong to any post type 'page'			=> '',					//The menupage ID to display on 'priority'		=> 'default',			//(STR) The priority.
 Possible == (high, core, default, low) See: http://codex.wordpress.org/Function_Reference/add_meta_box
 	'context'		=> 'normal',			//(STR) The context.
 Possible == (normal, advanced, side).
 See the link above